 - Place cameras no higher than 12 feet above entrances, exits, cash registers and inventory areas.

-- Disclose what is under surveillance to deter criminals and avoid legal liabilities.
+- Use signage disclosing the presence of surveillance to deter criminals and avoid legal liabilities.

 - Protect outdoor cameras with a casing to prevent weather damage.

 2. Secure Your Lot With Lights and Fences